stefanponik/terraform/modules/influxdb/idb-databases-cfg/README.md

 - Then you can mod duration or other attributes as desired and run terraform apply that will modify it correctly.
 - InfluxDB provider handles it in that way correctly.
 - InfluxDB provider does not provide import existing databases to terraform state file.

+# Future Work
+- Extend role to support all

 ## License